shridhaarchippaa/Assignment/README.md

 # Assignment

-A RESTfull API to add, read, update and delete the resource.
+A simple RESTfull API to add, read/view, update and delete the resource.

 Curl commands are used to do the CRUD operation.